-The good thing about this system is that it caters for the needs of the children.
+The good thing about this system is that it caters to the needs of the children.
 Students will be able to experience more than just reading for examinations.
 Children will be more empowered and they will be more involved in learning.

-What are the major differences in 8.4.4 system and 188.8.131.52.3 system?
+What are the major differences between the 8.4.4 system and 188.8.131.52.3 system?

 Education is very vital in the development of any country.
-A good education system means more knowledgeable workforce who can be able to meet development goals.
+A good education system means a more knowledgeable workforce who can be able to meet development goals.